Faculty Media Impact Rankings Recognize Kent State for Sharing Research With the Public

 The Faculty Media Impact Project is based on more than 50,000 search queries that involve more than 6,000 news sources relating to nearly 12,800 professors at 94 universities in the social sciences (anthropology, economics, political science, psychology and sociology).
 It examines the degree to which these faculty are cited in the Google News Archive over a six-year period, from 2006-2011.
 The project calculates which departments and universities had the highest citation averages in relations to federal funding.

 “These rankings are very interesting because it looks at faculty citations in the public media, rather than citations in scholarly, academic journals,” said Todd Diacon, Kent State’s senior vice president for academic affairs and provost.
 “The rankings indicate that our faculty members’ research has broad appeal and resonates with the general public.
 I salute our faculty as well as the university’s communications staff who help promote our faculty members’ great work.”

 Kent State’s Department of Economics received the highest ranking for most media impact of the five Kent State departments cited in the Faculty Media Impact Project.
 It ranks 16 out of 94 universities.

-Richard Kent, chair of Kent State’s Department of Economics, says receiving this ranking from the Faculty Media Impact Project is an honor.
+Richard Kent, chair of Kent State’s Department of Economics, said receiving this ranking from the Faculty Media Impact Project is an honor.

-“I think it just shows that the work the faculty in the economics department do is both interesting and important, and not just to academics, but also to the greater community,” Kent says.
+“I think it just shows that the work the faculty in the economics department do is both interesting and important, and not just to academics, but also to the greater community,” Kent said.